quantumlib/Cirq/docs/simulation.md

 ### Qubit and Amplitude Ordering

 The `qubit_order` argument to the simulator's `run` method determines the ordering of some results, such as the amplitudes in the final wave function.
 The `qubit_order` argument is optional.
 When it is omitted, qubits are ordered ascending by their name (i.e. what their `__str__` method returns).

 The simplest `qubit_order` value you can provide is a list of the qubits in the desired ordered.
-Any qubits from the circuit that aren't in the list will be ordered using the default `__str__` ordering, but come after qubits that are in the list.
-Be aware that all qubits in the list are included in the simulation, even if they aren't operated on by the circuit.
+Any qubits from the circuit that are not in the list will be ordered using the default `__str__` ordering, but come after qubits that are in the list.
+Be aware that all qubits in the list are included in the simulation, even if they are not operated on by the circuit.

 The mapping from the order of the qubits to the order of the amplitudes in the wave function can be tricky to understand.
 Basically, it is the same as the ordering used by `numpy.kron`:

 ```python
 outside = [1, 10]